 - are remotely supporting young people via phone calls, WhatsApp, online and other appropriate methods of engagement.
 This includes 1:1 and group sessions.

-- are resuming detached youth work.
+- are running detached youth work every week night.

 - are supporting care leavers who are struggling due to the current crisis.